Last updated on July 2nd, 2019 at 11:54 am

 Opening the Floodgates

 I don’t have time for that.
-I’m a wife, a mom of 2 pre-schoolers and I run a 6-figure business.
+I’m a wife, a mom of two busy kids and I run a six-figure business.
 And I have a life.
 Plus, all the conflicting advice was making my brain hurt.

 Then They Were Stalking Me

 On top of the constant emails, I now had these same individuals stalking me via paid ads on Facebook.
 Oh, Facebook ads, how I loathe thee.

 These savvy marketers used Facebook pixels on their sites.
 So, when I visited their site, they started tracking me.
 They found me on Facebook and kept “retargeting” me to see their ads in hopes that I’d come back to their site and buy stuff.

 When I go to Facebook, I just want to look at pictures of my cousins’ kids who live on the East Coast and who we don’t get to visit very often.

 For me, Facebook is a way to keep in contact with friends and family who I don’t get to see very often.
 I don’t want to constantly be inundated with ads in between each of my friends’ posts.

 What the Heck Does This Have to Do With Blogging?

 I hear the same theme over and over again from customers and from fellow bloggers in the blogging groups I belong to: